dannofield/CarND-Behavioral-Cloning-P3/README.md

 At the end, my model performed very good driving in the center of the road without lossing control.

-Using the NVIDIA model along with two laps and all three cameras was definitely a good combination to achive the result.
+Using the NVIDIA model along with two laps and all three cameras was definitely a good combination to achive the result